davegermiquet/snortdocker/README.txt

+This branch allows modifications to the network addresses by modifying the ENVIRONMENT .dockerenv file.

 Tested on Rocky 9.5 (with selinux in permissive)

 Modules needed on host system are the following to get this to work: